capturing a moment in time

 learning to see, to really see

-I studied Design & Applied Arts at Edinburgh College of Art between 1994-98 where drawing and painting were equally valued as jewellery making.
+Between 1994 -98, I studied Design & Applied Arts at Edinburgh College of Art , and then on to the Royal College of Art in London (1999-2001) where drawing and painting were as equally valued as jewellery making.
 We were encouraged to draw every day & create sketchbooks.

-I spent some time at the Edinburgh printmakers studio then, and even went on to create artworks which captured the feel of printmaking without the time & space needed to create them.
-You see, then as now, I didn't have access to a printmaking studio, so I take the principles and make them kitchen table friendly.
+You see, then as now, I didn't have easy access to a printmaking studio, so I took the principles and make them kitchen table friendly.
 That's why the works are rarely larger than A3 (29 x 42cm).

 The lines and textures of a print are impossible to create any other way.